Admission Criteria

-Each year roughly a dozen students are admitted from a pool of 70 to 100 applications.
+Each year roughly eight to ten students are admitted from a pool of 70 to 100 applications.
 The minimum grade point average for admission to any graduate study at the University of Pittsburgh is 3.0, but students admitted to the anthropology graduate program typically have overall undergraduate grade point averages of 3.6 or better, with superior grades in anthropology courses.

 Non-English Speakers